tienchil/os_projects/README.md

 # os_projects
-This repo contains my previous projects in OS.
+This repo contains source codes of my previous projects in OS.